hanggrian/IIT-CS487/assignments/hw2.md

 ### Subproblem 2A

-> “The system must accept responses such that the system is fully aware of the student’s intent for each response”.
+> "The system must accept responses such that the system is fully aware of the student’s intent for each response".

 Split the question sheet into sub-sections and track students' movement in each section.
 Malicious intent like copy-pasting from other sources is to be noted.

 ### Subproblem 2B

-> “The system must grade all exam questions quickly”.
+> "The system must grade all exam questions quickly".

 Instead of waiting for users to submit the whole paper, the system can start pre-calculating the scores as users enter their input.
 For example, when a